Two minimalist vases, one white and one black, holding dried lavender stems, placed on a white tray with the word 'retaki' partially visible.

 • Begin setting a personalized roadmap that integrates your goals with the KAP process.

-• EMDR or Bilateral Stimulation to process trauma and intrusive thoughts.
+• EMDR or bilateral stimulation to process trauma, distressing memories, and intrusive thoughts

-• ERP / I-CBT to soften compulsions, fears, and intrusive thoughts.
+• ERP or I-CBT–informed strategies to gently soften compulsions, fears, and intrusive thinking

 Step 4: Nourishment & Rest (1-3 hrs.)